Need I say more?

 Awkward sentences are a problem that's difficult to correct.
 How does a reviewer or proofreader suggest corrections when it's necessary to first interpret what was written?
 Reviewers, however skilled, aren't mind readers.
 In these situations, it's best to email the writer and ask them to clarify, otherwise you may offer useless advice.

 Variation is the key to a good story.
-Use repetition sparingly, avoid using the same words or phrases over and over again.
+Use repetition sparingly, avoid overusing the same words or phrases.
 While repeated words add to or convey meaning on a sentence by sentence basis, they typically detract from the story as a whole.
 Try to use synonyms when you find a word or phrase being used too frequently; use repetition only when it adds to the piece.
 If just about everything in the story is being referred to as shadowy, try other words like hazy or shady or dim.
 If paragraph after paragraph starts with words ending in -ing, if most of the sentences begin with “He said”, there's probably not much you can do in the way of synonyms.
-Instead, you'll want to restructure a few sentences here or there to avoid a repetitive pattern.
+Instead, you'll want to restructure your paragraphs to avoid a repetitive pattern.

 When I posted my first story, I read it over at least a dozen times to edit out all the mistakes.
 Yet even after all that review work, another writer still caught mistakes I missed.
 This is why proofreading your own work is so important.
 Every mistake you catch is one less for your reviewers to find.
 If, as a set of fresh eyes, your reviewers are not distracted by obvious mistakes, they'll be able to focus on important corrections and advice.
 (The practice will minimize mistakes in the future.)
 When proofing your own work, don't do it every 3 seconds.
 Read x amount before checking your own work.
 Write first then edit.
 You may not catch every single mistake—and I assure you, if you write enough you won't—but that doesn't negate the value of proofreading.
 Read enough published books and you'll find mistakes.
 Mistakes are unavoidable, but keep at them.
 The more you let them slip the more likely they are to occur.